ChengYuanWu83/FANS/README.md

 make
 ```
 * **Running the simulation demo**
     * Launch the the drones with PX4 autopilot and MAVROS in Gazebo (in terminal 1).
-You should see 8 unarmed, landed drones in the Gazebo simulator window
+You should see 1 unarmed, landed drone in the Gazebo simulator window
     ```bash
     source <path_to_fans_ws>/devel/setup.bash
-    roslaunch px4 sitl8drones.launch
+    roslaunch px4 sitlSingleDrone.launch
     ```
     * Launch the planner control interface for the drones (in terminal 2).
-You should see the 8 drones armed and hovering at a certain height in the Gazebo simulator window. </br> **Note :** If you find only some of the drones hovering and others landed on the ground, kill the process (press Ctrl+C in terminal 2), let the drones land and run the launch file again.
+You should see the 1 drone armed and hovering at a certain height in the Gazebo simulator window.
     ```bash
     source <path_to_fans_ws>/devel/setup.bash
-    roslaunch pci pci8drones.launch
+    roslaunch pci single_drone.launch
     ```
     * Launch the network simulator and planner stack (in terminal 3).
 You should see the IP initialization and message communication logs in the terminal and the formation motion of drones in the Gazebo simulator window
     ```